 - Arch types bridges are generally constructed between two abutments; sometimes there may be a series of arches with several numbers of the intermediate pier.

 - In an arch type bridge a curved structural element spanning an opening and serving as a support for the loads above the opening.

 Simply Supported Solid Slab Types Bridges:

-Simply supported solid slab types of bridges are one of the oldest super-structure types bridge.
+Simply supported solid slab types of bridges are one of the oldest super-structure types of bridges.
 As per the hydraulic study, simply supported slab spans are better than box culverts.
 Because of its short span length, the substructure cost is high.
-Some times choosing this type of structure is not the right choice from an economical design aspect.
+Sometimes choosing this type of structure is not the right choice from an economic design aspect.
 Simply supported span bridge can become an excellent resolution for narrow and low headroom stream crossings where occasional flood is expected.

 Box cell Bridge Types:

-Box cell bridges are generally used in road underpass or subways, cattle crossing, and channels where the scour is negligible or in canals where the velocity is non-scouring and non-silting providing adequate passage for the water.
-The number of cell and shape of the box cell bridge selection is based on hydraulic performance, high flood level, and finished road level.
+Box cell bridges are generally used in road underpass or subways, cattle crossing, and channels where the scour is negligible or in canals where the velocity is non-scoring and non-silting providing adequate passage for the water.
+The number of cells and shape of the box cell bridge selection is based on hydraulic performance, high flood level, and finished road level.